MicrosoftDocs/patterns-practices/patterns-practices/reference/modulemanager-loadmodulesthatarereadyforload-method-mspp-modularity.md

 ## Syntax

-<span id="syntaxToggle"></span>protected void LoadModulesThatAreReadyForLoad()Protected Sub LoadModulesThatAreReadyForLoad
+protected void LoadModulesThatAreReadyForLoad()Protected Sub LoadModulesThatAreReadyForLoad

 See Also
 --------